Mai Bakhtawar: Murder

 The movement gained momentum, leading to regular clashes between peasants and landlords in Sindh.
 On 22 June 1949, while most of Mai Bakhtawar's village men and many women attended a nearby Hari conference in Jhudo, the landlord, Choudhry Saeedullah, attempted to exploit their absence.
 Accompanied by armed men, he entered the village to seize the entire crop yield.
 It was then that Mai Bakhtawar courageously confronted them, refusing to allow their theft.
 Defying the landlord and his men, she physically stood her ground, a bold act in an era and region where even men were often too fearful to challenge the landlords for their rights.

-Following Mai Bakhtawar’s murder on 22 June 1947, Hyder Bux Jatoi and the Sindh Hari Committee mobilised peasants and organised protests to ensure the case was not silenced.
-Jatoi’s campaign pressured the authorities to prosecute the landlord responsible, leading to the conviction and imprisonment of several men.
-This rare act of accountability against zamindars became a symbol of justice for peasants and strengthened the demand for tenancy reform. leading to regular clashes between peasants and landlords in Sindh.
-On 22 June 1949, while most of Mai Bakhtawar's village men and many women attended a nearby Hari conference in Jhudo, the landlord, Choudhry Saeedullah, attempted to exploit their absence.

 It is unclear whether Mai Bakhtawar used the famous Sindhi slogan of Sufi Shah Inayat, 'Jeko Khede So Khaey' (He who tills has the right to eat), or something else.
 What is clear, however, is that her bold resistance deeply angered the armed men accompanying the landlord.
 In a tragic turn, their fury culminated in them fatally shooting her.
 (Note: In retrospect, many believed Mai Bakhtawar was killed by a "Punjabi zamindar," owing to landlord Saeedullah's family connections.
 This incident is also viewed within the broader context of labor recruitment from outside the province, primarily from Punjab, and the influx of landless East Punjabi refugees in early 1948.)

 Her body was taken to Samaro for postmortem rites and was buried there.